Multicell experiments for marginal treatment effect estimation of digital ads: Implementing the multi-cell experiment

 \subsection{Choosing the number of cells and propensity score values}

-The choice of $C$ and $\nu(Z_c=1)$ are key design elements of our approach, taking the budget for the experiment as given.
-Unsurprisingly, the extent to which there can be clear guidelines for these choices depends on the nature of the approximation desired, which, in turn, should arguably be a function of the assumptions made about the underlying DGP.
+The choice of $C$ and $p(Z_c=1)$ are key design elements of our approach, taking the budget for the experiment as given.
+Based on the results from the simulations in Section \ref{sec:dir_opt}, we offer some general suggestions on how researchers can best proceed.

-As we discussed in Section \ref{sec:dir_bmw}, a common approach is to assume that the MTR functions are linear, or to approximate them with a linear function.
-The requirement to obtain such an approximation is to observe two values of $\nu(\cdot)$ that are different from each other and strictly between zero and one.
+As we discuss in Appendix D, a common approach is to assume that the MTR functions are linear, or to approximate them with a linear function.
+The requirement to obtain such an approximation is to observe two values of $p(\cdot)$ that are different from each other and strictly between zero and one.
 This can be accomplished with a two-cell design with an unequal allocation of the overall budget to each cell.
-In theory, any two values of $\nu(\cdot)$ suffice to obtain this linear approximation.
+In theory, any two values of $p(\cdot)$ suffice to obtain this linear approximation.
+However, our exercises with finite samples from Section \ref{sec:dir_opt} suggest that more variation in the $p(\cdot)$ is still necessary to obtain credible approximations to the MTR functions.

-A different approach that can also be implemented with just two different values of $\nu(\cdot)$ is the one used, for example, by \cite{htv2001,htv2003}: to assume an underlying DGP featuring a normal distribution.
-Under this assumption, the method to compute the MTR functions is no that of BMW; however, our proposed multi-cell design can still be used with this different estimation method.
-We consider this specific case in Appendix \ref{app:observables}, which, like the linear case, features monotone MTR functions.
+A different approach that can also be implemented with just two different values of $p(\cdot)$ is the one used, for example, by \cite{htv2001,htv2003}: to assume an underlying DGP featuring a normal distribution.
+Under this assumption, the method to compute the MTR functions is not that of BMW; however, our proposed multi-cell design can still be used with this different estimation method.
+We consider this specific case in Appendix D, which, like the linear case, features monotone MTR functions.

-Without such strong functional form assumptions, however, it becomes difficult to obtain clear guidelines on how to choose $C$ or $\nu(Z_c=1)$.
-In Appendix \ref{app:mte_assums}, we consider MTE functions that are monotonic or that satisfy the assumption of monotone treatment response \citep{manski1997}.
+Without such strong functional form assumptions, however, it becomes difficult to obtain clear guidelines on how to choose $C$ or $p(Z_c=1)$.
+In Appendix H, we consider MTE functions that are monotonic or that satisfy the assumption of monotone treatment response \citep{manski1997}.
 We find that these assumptions do not necessarily produce sufficiently ``well-behaved'' MTE functions so as to enable precise guidance.
 We leave to additional work on how to best leverage such assumptions.